Denver-Boulder Air Quality Reaches Unhealthy for Sensitive Groups Level

 What this EPA air-quality advisory tells you, and what most readers miss

-This notice was issued by EPA on March 18, 2026 and geographically references Denver-Boulder, CO.
-Its severity classification of "low" signals how the issuing agency weighs the risk of harm if no action is taken — "critical" and "high" tier alerts typically carry direct consumer actions, while "medium" and "low" tend toward informational guidance or monitoring advisories.
-The category it belongs to — Air Quality — determines the regulatory framework behind it, which shapes what remedies (refunds, replacements, recalls, evacuations) are available to affected individuals and who holds statutory responsibility for enforcement.
+This notice was issued by EPA on April 6, 2026 and geographically references Denver-Boulder, CO.
+Its severity classification of "low" signals how the issuing agency weighs the risk of harm if no action is taken - "critical" and "high" tier alerts typically carry direct consumer actions, while "medium" and "low" tend toward informational guidance or monitoring advisories.
+The category it belongs to - Air Quality - determines the informational context it sits in, and which agency or body is the authoritative source for updates.

 Current Air Quality